 Section 2.12 Ordinances, Required for Certain Purposes, Title, Enacting Clause, and How Amended: In addition to such acts of the city council as are required by statute or by this charter to be by ordinance, every act of the city council establishing a fine or other penalty or providing for the expenditure of funds or for the contracting of indebtedness or granting, renewing, or extending a franchise for any purpose shall be by ordinance.
 No ordinance granting a franchise shall be finally passed until thirty days have expired after its introduction; the expense incident to the enactment of such an ordinance shall be paid by the applicant; and no exclusive franchise shall be granted.
 When an ordinance granting a franchise is amended after it has been in force, the same provision set forth in the preceding sentence applicable to proposed ordinances granting original franchises shall apply.
 Every ordinance shall be clearly entitled and shall contain only one subject, which shall be clearly expressed in its title.
 The enacting clause of all ordinances shall be: "Be it ordained by the City of Vancouver."
 No ordinance shall be revised, re-enacted, or amended by reference to its title, but the ordinance to be revised or re-enacted or the section thereof amended shall be re-enacted at length as revised or amended.

-Section 2.13 Procedure for Passage of Ordinances; First Reading: With exceptions of ordinances permitted by state law to be adopted by reference, every ordinance shall be introduced in writing in the form in which it is finally to be passed.
-The title of such ordinance shall be read and upon request of any person present shall be read in full; after passage on first reading, every ordinance shall be published at least once, in full or in summary form as prescribed by state law at R.C.W.
+Section 2.13 With exceptions of ordinances permitted by state law to be adopted by reference, every ordinance shall be introduced in writing in the form in which it is finally to be passed.
+The title of such ordinance shall be read after passage on first reading, every ordinance shall be published at least once, in full or in summary form as prescribed by state law at R.C.W.
 35.22.288, together with a notice of the time and place when and where it will be given a public hearing and be considered for final passage.
 The first publication shall be at least three days prior to the time advertised for public hearing.
-Copies of all such proposed ordinances shall be kept available to the public at the office of the city clerk.
+Copies of all such proposed ordinances shall be kept available to the public prior to the hearing as indicated in the notice of the hearing and by posting the proposed ordinances on the city’s website and at the office of the city clerk.
 Provided, however, that ordinances granting a franchise shall be published in full or in summary once each week for three consecutive weeks prior to finally passing such ordinances.
-(As amended by vote of the people on November 7, 1967, and September 17, 1996.)
+(As amended by vote of the people on November 7, 1967, September 17, 1996, and November 3, 2015.)

 Section 2.16 Effective Date: After final passage, every ordinance shall again be published in full, or a summary of the content thereof may be published as allowed by state law at RCW 35.22.288, and except as otherwise provided in this charter, shall be subject to permissive referendum as hereinafter provided.
 Every ordinance, unless it shall specify another date, shall become effective at the expiration of thirty days following final passage, or, if the ordinance be submitted at a referendum election, then it shall not become effective if a majority of the votes cast thereon are for the referendum and against the ordinance; provided, the vote cast on the referendum shall equal one-third of the total votes cast at such election and not otherwise, except as otherwise provided by this charter.
 (As amended by vote of the people on November 7, 1989.)